Fernando d'Ávalos: Biography

-Fernando was born at Naples, but his family was of Aragonese origin, having arrived in southern Italy with Alfonso V's general Íñigo Dávalos, his grandfather.
-Fernando's father was Alfonso d'Ávalos d'Aquino, 4th marquis of Pescara (not to be confused with Alfonso d'Ávalos, 6th marquess of Pescara and a cousin of Fernando)..
-During his life Fernando D'Ávalos was also known as "Pescara", the city in the kingdom of Naples of which he was the Marquis.
+Born at Naples, Fernando was the son of Alfonso d'Ávalos d'Aquino, 4th marquis of Pescara.
+His family was of Aragonese origin, having arrived in southern Italy with Alfonso V's general Íñigo Dávalos, his grandfather.
+During his life Fernando was known as "Pescara", the city in the kingdom of Naples of which he was the Marquis.
 Proud of his Spanish origins and surrounded by Spaniards, he spoke Spanish at all times despite his Neapolitan extraction and arranged marriage with a noblewoman from the Papal States.
 According to the Renaissance historian Francesco Guicciardini, Fernando d'Ávalos considered himself more Spanish than Italian.

 Farnando's father was killed during a French invasion of Naples, while the boy was still a babe in arms.
 At the age of six the boy was betrothed to Vittoria Colonna, daughter of the general Fabrizio Colonna, and the marriage was celebrated in 1509 on the island of Ischia.
 His position as a noble of the Aragonese party in Naples made it incumbent on him to support Ferdinand the Catholic in his Italian wars.
 In 1512, he commanded a body of light cavalry at the battle of Ravenna, where he was wounded and taken prisoner by the French.
-Thanks to the intervention of one of the foremost French generals, the Italian G. G. Trivulzio, who was his connection by marriage, he was allowed to ransom himself for 6,000 ducats.
+Thanks to the intervention of one of the foremost French generals, the Italian Gian Giacomo Trivulzio, who was his connection by marriage, he was allowed to ransom himself for 6,000 ducats.

 He commanded the Spanish infantry at the Battle of La Motta, or Vicenza, on 7 October 1513.
 It was on this occasion that he called his men before the charge to take care to step on him before the enemy did if he fell.
 From the battle of Vicenza in 1513, down to the Battle of Bicocca on 29 April 1522, he continued to serve in command of the Spaniards and as the colleague rather than the subordinate of Prospero Colonna.
+He commanded the Spanish and Italian arquebusiers in Biccoca, where he arranged them in lines under strict fire discipline and ordered them to fire and file away in succession, introducing volley fire in European warfare.
+The effect was fulminant, winning the battle with few casualties.

 After the battle of Bicocca Charles V appointed Colonna commander-in-chief.
 D'Ávalos, who considered himself aggrieved, made a journey to Valladolid in Spain, where the emperor then was, to state his own claims.
 Charles V, with whom he had long and confidential interviews, persuaded him to submit for the time to the superiority of Colonna.
 But in these meetings, he gained the confidence of Charles V. His Spanish descent and sympathies marked him out as a safer commander of the imperial troops in Italy than a "full" Italian could have been.